2021–22 South Carolina State Bulldogs basketball team

 The 2021–22 South Carolina State Bulldogs basketball team represented South Carolina State University in the 2021–22 NCAA Division I men's basketball season.
-The Bulldogs, led by first-year head coach Tony Madlock, played their home games at SHM Memorial Center in Orangeburg, South Carolina as members of the Mid-Eastern Athletic Conference.
+The Bulldogs, led by first-year head coach Tony Madlock, played their home games at SHM Memorial Center in Orangeburg, South Carolina as members of the Mid-Eastern Athletic Conference (MEAC).

 Previous season

-The Bulldogs finished the 2020–21 season 1–17, 1–7 in MEAC play to finish in last place in the Southern Division.
-Since only the top 3 teams from both divisions qualify for the MEAC tournament, they failed to qualify for the tournament.
+The Bulldogs finished the 2020–21 season 1–17, 1–7 in MEAC play, to finish in last place in the Southern Division.
+Since only the top three teams from both divisions qualify for the MEAC tournament, they failed to qualify for the tournament.

-On March 15, the school announced that head coach Murray Garvin's contract would not be renewed, ending his eight-year tenure with the team.
+On March 15, 2021 the school announced that head coach Murray Garvin's contract would not be renewed, ending his eight-year tenure with the team.
 Ten days later, on March 25, the school named Memphis assistant coach Tony Madlock as their next head coach.